Crystal Anthurium (Anthurium crystallinum) Indoor Care, Propagation, Problems and Solutions

 Temperature and Humidity

-Crystal Anthurium requires an average warmth with a minimum of 160C inorder to thrive.
-Keep it away from cold draughts to prevent sudden changes in temperature.
+Crystal Anthurium requires an average warmth of 16-270C to thrive.
+Keep it away from cold drafts to prevent sudden changes in temperature.
 Check out this guide on understanding temperature for houseplants.

-Anthurium crystallinum requires high humidity to thrive.
+Anthurium crystallinum thrives in high humidity of 60-80%.
 Increase humidity by setting the pot on a wet pebble tray or use a cool mist humidifier.
+Read more on how to raise humidity for houseplants.

 Clean the leaves by damp-wiping with a soft cloth to get rid of dust.
 Do not leave water drops on the leaves as it may cause fungal diseases infestations.